Songwriter Chip Taylor to perform at Depot

 “I love the feel of Yonkers,” he says.
 “It’s a working man’s town in the best possible way.
 It was great to wake up smiling and say, ‘I wonder what great thing this day is going to bring!’
 Dad said that every day.
 His boys lived in that spirit.
 Nowadays my wife and I do our walking exercise along a stretch of the Hudson River every weekend.
 What a blessing to have grown up here.”

 Tickets for the concert and a Q&A with Taylor by Ned Rauch are $20 at brownpapertickets.com.
-Taylor will be accompanied by John Platania on guitar and Tony Mercadante on bass.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Taylor will be accompanied by John Platania on guitar and Tony Mercadante on bass.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.